Skip to main content

 On the client-side, you can verify the details of TLS connections using a utility like WireShark.
 You can also use developer tools built-in to all major web browsers to examine the key exchange mechanism used.

-No. Through extensive testing and optimization of our hybrid approach that combines ML-KEM with traditional cryptography, we've observed minimal latency impact in production environments.
+No. Our implementation of post-quantum cryptographic algorithms has been optimized to minimize performance impact on your applications.
+Through extensive testing and optimization of our hybrid approach that combines ML-KEM with traditional cryptography, we've observed minimal latency impact in production environments.
 For example, large services like CloudFront, S3, and KMS have seen no significant impact to throughput or latency - to customers, or to the service infrastructure itself.
-We shared a detailed analysis of performance for PQ confidentiality in our first launch blog for hybrid PQ-TLS.

-We've continued to focus on optimizing our PQC implementation to minimize cost of data security improvements to application performance.
+While the computational requirements for hybrid PQ-TLS are generally comparable than classical cryptography alone, we've focused on optimizing the implementation to ensure that security improvements don't come at at a minimal cost of application performance.
 Our optimized ML-KEM implementation delivers strong performance across different compute architectures - achieving up to 2.7x performance improvements on Graviton cores and 1.8x on x86 instances compared to earlier implementations.

 That said, as with any security enhancement, we recommend testing in your specific environment, particularly if you're using custom clients or have specific performance requirements.